-In the field of healthcare, the ones in the frontlines are who we often get to see.
-What we mostly don’t know is that there are those working behind the scenes to create and deliver the needed medical devices and equipment.
+In the field of healthcare, the ones on the frontlines are who we often get to see.
+We mostly don’t know that there are those working behind the scenes to create and deliver the needed medical devices and equipment.
 Factories, manufacturers, and developers of medical devices are the underappreciated members of the healthcare field in their constant and consistent role of ensuring that medical professionals and patients get to use safe and effective devices for their medical needs.
 Some of us may have wondered where and how the medical devices we see are made.
+Check out how medical tubing is manufactured here at Taymer International.

 Luckily, we’re about to find out here as we discuss how medical device factories ensure safety.